 The File Iterator component lets users loop over matching files in a remote file system.

-To attach the File Iterator component to another component, use the blue output connector and link to the desired component.
-To detach, right-click on the attached component and then left-click Disconnect from Iterator.
+To attach the iterator to another component, use the blue output connector and link to the desired component.
+To detach, right-click on the attached component and click Disconnect from Iterator.

-If you need to iterate more than one component, put them into a separate Orchestration or Transformation Job and use a Run Transformation or Run Orchestration component attached to the iterator.
-In this way, you can run an entire ETL flow multiple times, once for each file found.
+If you need to iterate more than one component, put them into a separate orchestration job or transformation job and use a Run Transformation or Run Orchestration component attached to the iterator.
+In this way, you can run an entire ETL flow multiple times, once for each row of variable values.

 |Input Data URL||String / Select||Select or input the URL, including the full path and file name, that will point to the files to download to the selected staging area.
 Once you have selected the connection's Input Data Type, Matillion ETL will provide a template URL string.